The Interview Series For Entrepreneurs

 A Message To PR Firms & Those Wanting To Be On This Podcast:

-(1) I personally invite you or
+(1) I send a personal invite or

 (2) someone that’s been on the podcast suggests I reach out.